-The focus is on improving teachers' ability to teach basic concepts using an array of resources and materials and also on skilling teachers to employ differentiated approaches in their teaching practices, coverage of curriculum and use of resources and assessments, thereby ensuring that all learners are accessing the mathematics curriculum, irrespective of ability.
+The focus is on improving teachers' ability to teach mathematical concepts using an array of resources and materials and also on skilling teachers to employ differentiated approaches in their teaching practices, coverage of curriculum and use of resources and assessments, thereby ensuring that all learners are accessing the mathematics curriculum, irrespective of ability.

-In addition, the proposal must include a focus on grade-appropriate learning activities that will encourage and stimulate concepts required for coding (see page 17 for more detail).
-This aspect must be conceptualised for teacher training and classroom use.
-Applicants are encouraged to develop interventions that encourage, stimulate and make tangible the application of coding skills (basic) and introduce robotics - at grade- and age appropriate-levels - for learners.
+In addition, the proposal must include a focus on grade-appropriate learning activities that will encourage and stimulate concepts required for coding.
+This aspect must be conceptualized for teacher professional development and also for classroom use.
+Applicants are encouraged to develop interventions that encourage, stimulate and make tangible the application of coding skills (basic) and introduce robotics - at grade, and age-appropriate - levels for learners.
 These initiatives must be treated as add-ons and can be developed and replicated further with JET and AASA based on outcomes and results.